leynos/cog/README.md

 Pre-requisites:

 * It is probably best to run this on a reasonably modern Linux distro
-* Rust Nightly and Cargo must be installed on your system (see: https://doc.rust-lang.org/book/nightly-rust.html)
+* Rust and Cargo must be installed on your system (see: https://doc.rust-lang.org/book/nightly-rust.html)

 Install Diesel CLI: